 Several independent schools have either closed or announced closures, and some have cited the introduction of VAT on school fees as a contributing factor.
 While not all closures are directly attributed to VAT, it has been a factor for some, particularly in the wake of its introduction.
-Since Labour’s announcement in October 2023 that VAT would be applied to private school fees, 77 independent schools and independent specialist schools in England have closed.
+Since Labour’s announcement in October 2023 that VAT would be applied to private school fees, AT LEAST 77 independent schools and independent specialist schools in England have closed.

 Schools that have closed or announced closures and cited VAT as a factor (or at least a contributing factor).